yifanw16-1936195/yifanw16-1936195/README.md

 ```

-## My Journey to Design ╰(●'◡'●)╮
+## My Journey to Design 💫

 During my internship at PwC as a business analyst while pursuing a B.S. in Statistics at UW in my junior year, I became intrigued by the reasons behind data changes, user reactions, and product value.
 This curiosity led me to pursue a double degree in HCI at UW.
 I aim to bridge the gap between people, products, and colleagues with my interdisciplinary, tech-savvy background.

-## Want to recruit me?
+## Want to recruit me? 🙏

-Feel free to contact me through any of the following:
+Feel free to contact me through any of the following!

 - **Portfolio**: [Yifan Wang's Portfolio](https://www.yifanwang16.com/)
 - **LinkedIn**: [Yifan Wang on LinkedIn](https://www.linkedin.com/in/yifanw16/)